michellechlin/Time-Series-Analysis/README.md

 STEP 7 - Do diagnostics checks for the new model's residuals (ACF, PACF, Q-Q plots, etc.).
 If needed, you can incorporate ARMA structure at this stage (based on ACF and PACF), as well as a different distribution (based on the Q-Q and residuals vs. time plots).

 ## References
 [1] Lin, C.-H., Lyubchich, V. and Glibert, P. M. (2018) Time series models of decadal trends in the harmful algal species Karlodinium veneficum in Chesapeake Bay.
-Harmful Algae, 73, 110-118.[PDF] (https://drive.google.com/drive/u/1/folders/1IJolrV8nEiwkjVli9o1s9dMSVjRX-TRd)
+Harmful Algae, 73, 110-118.
+[Email me for PDF]

 [2] Lyubchich, V., Gel, Y. R. and El‐Shaarawi, A. (2013) On detecting non‐monotonic trends in environmental time series: a fusion of local regression and bootstrap.
 Environmetrics, 24, 209-226.